 Play a Video Clip on a Web Page Using HTML

-This tutorial provides example HTML code to play a video in a web page.
-The article covers converting video formats and the HTML video tag.
+This tutorial provides an example of HTML code to play a video on a web page.
+This article covers the conversion of video formats for use in web pages and the use of the HTML video tag.
 Tips for supporting older browsers are included.
-All new web pages should be written to support the latest version of HTML, version 5, hence the term HTML5.
-Work on updates to HTML is on going with a HTML Living Standard at WHATWG and drafts of HTML 5.1 at the W3C.
-The latest version of HTML, HTML5, provides the most functionality and helps with future web site maintenance.
+All new web pages should be written to support the latest version of HTML.
+The latest version was often termed version 5, hence HTML5.
+Work on updates to HTML is ongoing with a HTML Living Standard at WHATWG.
+The World Wide Web Consortium or W3C was the previous maintainer of the HTML standards, but they have now retired their HTML specifications in favour of the HTML Living Standard.

 Play Video in HTML5 on a Web Page